Yuri-NagaSaki/RemoveImgBackground/README.md

 ## FeedBack

-If you have any feedback, please contact us at sayyikue@gmail.com
+If you have any feedback, please contact me at sayyikue@gmail.com